George Edmund Street: Early life

 Street was the third son of Thomas Street, a solicitor, by his second wife, Mary Anne Millington.
 He went to school at Mitcham in about 1830, and later to the Camberwell Collegiate School, which he left in 1839.
 For a few months he worked in his father's business in Philpot Lane, but on his father's death he went to live with his mother and sister at Exeter.
-There his thoughts first turned to architecture, and in 1841 his mother obtained a place for him as pupil in the office of Owen Browne Carter at Winchester.
+There his thoughts first turned to architecture, and in 1841 his mother obtained a place for him as a pupil in the office of Owen Browne Carter at Winchester.
 Afterwards he worked for five years as an "improver" with George Gilbert Scott in London.

-His first commission – undertaken while still working for Scott – was for the design of Biscovey Church, Cornwall.
+Street's first commission – undertaken while still working for Scott – was for the design of Biscovey church in Cornwall.
 In 1849 he set up in practice in an office of his own.
 Much of his earliest work, which included many church restorations, was in Cornwall.